 AARP supports the Safe Streets approach because it would ensure that federal transportation infrastructure investments provide safe travel for all.
-It would help ensure that all users are safe, scarce transportation dollars are spent wisely, and Americans have choices in how they move around their neighborhoods.
+It would help ensure that all users are safe, that scarce transportation dollars are spent wisely, and that Americans have choices in how they move around their neighborhoods.

 Join us in making America’s streets safer.
-Go here to find out how you can weigh in with your support for safer streets — and ask your members of Congress to support it, too.
+Go here to find out how you can weigh in with your support for safer streets—and ask your members of Congress to support it, too.

 Also of Interest

 - It's time to champion unpaid family caregivers